tjiangHIT/rMETL/README.md

 ---
 ### Simulated datasets

-The simulated datasets use for benchmarking are available at: https://drive.google.com/open?id=0Bxxw-cTRcGuHUVVUS01BeW5aRXc
+The simulated datasets use for benchmarking are available at: https://drive.google.com/open?id=1ujV2C8e1PNAVhSkh9vKtjWLdG_OHcH-k

 ---
 ### Memory usage

-The memory usage of nTED can fit the configurations of most modern servers and workstations.
+The memory usage of rMETL can fit the configurations of most modern servers and workstations.
 Its peak memory footprint is about 16.7G Gigabytes (default setting), on a server with Intel Xeon CPU at 2.00 GHz, 1 Terabytes RAM running Linux Ubuntu 14.04.
 These reads were aligned to human reference genome hs37d5.

 ---